Hans-Doderlein/Horiseon-search-enigne-optimization/README.md

 ## Description

-The main purpose of this project is to create a webiste that optimizes search engine accesibility.
+The main purpose of this project is to create a webiste that diplays information and benefits of search engine accesibility.

-I created this web app as practice for using the coding languages and skills I've learned thus far.
+I created this web app as a compilation of information on this topic.

-By creating this webiste I can practice using HTMl and CSS concepts for future projects.
+By creating this webiste I can inform visitors about search engine optimization.

 So far, this webpage contains: